ABOUT

 Affiliations

-I am affiliated with Disability Advocacy and Research Network (https://darndisability.org), and am looking forward to helping develop this network for disabled social psychologists and allies to create a more inclusive environment for disabled individuals in academia.
+I am affiliated with Disability Advocacy and Research Network (https://darndisability.org).
+I am helping develop this network for disabled social psychologists and allies to create a more inclusive environment for disabled individuals in academia.

 I am also a co-social media manager of the DARN LinkedIn website.